 Similarly, visitors have been victim to credit card skimming as well as armed robbery.
 Tourists that avoid ATMs and the use of credit cards, while making every attempt to stay near crowds and within tourist areas are least likely to experience this type of crime.

 In Jamaica, sexual assault can pose a very real problem for visiting tourists.
 This is especially true for women.
 In many cities, male and female prostitution in Jamaica is common.

 Oftentimes, tourists rent the services of local men and women for sexual acts.
 This practice can make traveling women vulnerable to local men.
 Women traveling alone should be very aware of their surroundings and make every effort to avoid becoming a lone target.

-If you are keen to have a romance or meet potential partners, check websites like bbw dating sites,
+If you are keen to have a romance or meet potential partners, check online,

 Driving in Jamaica

 Some travelers arrive in Jamaica, wondering "is Jamaica safe to drive through?"
 This, however, is more challenging than most tourists realize.
 Signage and road conditions in the country are oftentimes very poorly maintained.

 It isn’t uncommon for winding roads to have no barricades, few signs, and very uneven lanes.
 Top this off with driving on the left-hand side of the road, driving in Jamaica often confuses tourists.
 It is best to use the services of a local driver, rather than attempt any driving of your own.
 This will help to keep you save from endangering yourself on the road.

 In addition to the hazards of driving, Jamaica is a common target for natural disasters.
 Tropical storms and hurricanes are very frequent during the summer months.
 Tourists that are planning to visit during this time should always carefully monitor the weather.
 Similarly, other emergency situations can occur as travelers vacation on the beaches.